-Eliminate your most serious vulnerabilities before they are exploited
+- Prioritize patching for your most serious vulnerabilities before they are exploited - Detect probes and attacks at the earliest possible moment and with high confidence

-- Detect probes and attacks at the earliest possible moment and respond effectively right away - Understand the tactics, techniques, and procedures (TTPs) of likely attackers and put effective defenses in place - Identify and correct your business partners' security weaknesses especially those that have access to your network - Detect data leaks and impersonations of your corporate brand - Make wise investments in security to maximize return and minimize risk that show the dramatic improvement in security and efficient that a security intelligence program provides.
-Topline Metrics Overall more efficient IT security teams 32% Security Operational Efficiencies Security Operation
+- Understand the tactics, techniques, and procedures (TTPs) of likely attackers and put effective defenses in place - ☑ Identify and correct your business partners' security weaknesses - Detect data leaks and impersonations of your corporate brand - Make wise investments in security to maximize return and minimize risk

-Many IT organizations have created intelligence programs to obtain the advance warning and actionable facts they need to protect their data and their brands.
-Figure 1-1 lists metrics that show the dramatic improvement in security and efficiency that a security intelligence program provides.
+Many IT organizations have created intelligence programs to obtain the advance warning and actionable data they need to protect their enterprises and their brands.
+Figure 1-1 lists metrics that show the dramatic improvement in security and efficiency that an intelligence program provides.